datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 Technical authorisation scopes are defined between Provider and Initiator and permit access to resource server endpoints.
 In addition, this specification also outlines the title and a simple description of the language to use to describe the data set referred to as Data Set Language.

-Providers and Initiators **MUST** utilise the prescribed authorisation scopes and Data Set Language when seeking Consumer authorisation:
+Providers and Initiators **SHALL** utilise the prescribed authorisation scopes and Data Set Language when seeking Consumer authorisation:

 | `scope` value                | Data Set Language                                                                                                         |
 |------------------------------|---------------------------------------------------------------------------------------------------------------------------|